MODERN CLOTH NAPPIES

 No, ‘Three Little Bears’ nappies have a waterproof outer shell, to help prevent leakage

-A strip and sanitise is where an extensive wash routine takes place to get your nappies and inserts back to brand new.
+A sanitise is where an extensive wash routine takes place to get your nappies and inserts back to brand new.
 This should only be done if your nappies have stains or smells which don’t disappear with the normal wash routine above.
-All details for a strip and sanitise can be found on the website below.
+All details for a sanitise can be found on the website below.

 Clean cloth nappies down under- strip and sanitise.